-- The Integrity Commissioner and every person acting under his/her instructions shall preserve the confidentiality of all documents, material or other information, whether belonging to the Town or not, that come into their possession or to their knowledge during the course of their duties as required by Section 223.5 of the Municipal Act. - 2.
-Pursuant to Section 223.5(3) of the Municipal Act, this section prevails over the Municipal Freedom of Information and Protection of Privacy Act. - If the Integrity Commissioner reports to the Council on an investigation into an alleged breach of the Code, the report shall only disclose such information that in the Integrity Commissioner's opinion is required for the purposes of the report, including the name of the complainant and the member. - 4.
+- 32.1.
+The Integrity Commissioner and every person acting under his/her instructions shall preserve the confidentiality of all documents, material or other information, whether belonging to the Town or not, that come into their possession or to their knowledge during the course of their duties as required by Section 223.5 of the Municipal Act, 2001. - 32.2.
+Pursuant to Section 223.5(3) of the Municipal Act, 2001, this section prevails over the Municipal Freedom of Information and Protection of Privacy Act, 1990. - 32.3.
+If the Integrity Commissioner reports to the Council on an investigation into an alleged breach of the Code, the report shall only disclose such information that in the Integrity Commissioner's opinion is required for the purposes of the report, including the name of the complainant and the Member. - 32.4.
 If the Integrity Commissioner issues an annual or other periodic report to Council on his/her activities, the Integrity Commissioner shall summarize the advice he/she has given but shall not disclose confidential information that could identify a person concerned.

-34. Other Duties of Integrity Commissioner
+33. Other Duties of Integrity Commissioner

-- 1. In addition, to conducting investigations regarding alleged breaches of the Code, the Integrity Commissioner shall generally have the following responsibilities: - (a) Provide information to Council as to their obligations under the Code; - (b) Provide advice to individual members regarding specific situations as they relate to the application of the Code; - (c) Provide advice to Council on other policies and procedures that relate to the ethical behavior of members; - (d) Provide general advice on conflict of interest issues under the Municipal Conflict of Interest Act which shall not explicitly constitute a legal opinion and noting that this advice may not be used in defense of allegations related to conflict of interest; - (e) Provide an annual report to Council on the activities of the Integrity Commissioner.
+- 33.1.
+Without limiting the authority of the Integrity Commissioner under Section 20.1 of the Code, in addition to conducting investigations regarding alleged breaches of the Code, the Integrity Commissioner shall generally have the following responsibilities: - (a) Provide information to Council as to their obligations under the Code; - (b) Provide advice to individual Members regarding specific situations as they relate to the application of the Code; - (c) Provide advice to Council on other policies and procedures that relate to the ethical behavior of Members; - (d) Provide general advice on conflict of interest issues under the Municipal Conflict of Interest Act, 1990 which shall not explicitly constitute a legal opinion and noting that this advice may not be used in defence of allegations related to conflict of interest; - (e) Provide an annual report to Council on the activities of the Integrity Commissioner.

-35. Request for Advice
+34. Request for Advice

-Where a member is seeking to obtain advice from the Integrity Commissioner, the member shall submit to the Clerk a Request for Advice from Integrity Commissioner Form (substantially in the form of Appendix "C" annexed hereto), who shall review it for completeness and submit it to the Integrity Commissioner for response.

-- 2. The Integrity Commissioner shall provide his/her advice in writing to the member. - 3.
-Any written advice given by the Integrity Commissioner to a member, as it relates to the Code, binds the Integrity Commissioner in any subsequent consideration of the member's conduct in the same matter provided the relevant facts known to the member were disclosed to the Integrity Commissioner.
-Members who receive advice are entitled to rely on it and will not be subject to sanctions should they have relied on the advice and are still found to be in breach of the Code. - 4.
-Any written requests for advice and responses to such requests are covered under the Municipal Freedom of Information and Protection of Privacy Act.
+- (a) Where a Member is seeking to obtain advice from the Integrity Commissioner, the Member shall submit to the Clerk a Request for Advice from Integrity Commissioner Form (substantially in the form of Appendix "C" annexed hereto), who shall review it for completeness and submit it to the Integrity Commissioner for response. - (b) The Integrity Commissioner shall provide his/her advice in writing to the Member, which shall not constitute legal advice. - (c) Any written advice given by the Integrity Commissioner to a Member, as it relates to the Code, binds the Integrity Commissioner in any subsequent consideration of the Member's conduct in the same matter provided the relevant facts known to the Member were disclosed to the Integrity Commissioner. - (d) Any written requests for advice and responses to such requests are covered under the Municipal Freedom of Information and Protection of Privacy Act, 1990.

-36. Annual Report to Council
+35. Annual Report to Council

-- In completing its annual report to Council, the Integrity Commissioner shall include information on the nature and volume of activity for the past year and anonymized in respect of advice provided and the nature of complaints received and responded to. - 2.
-The Clerk shall receive the annual report of the Integrity Commissioner and include it on the next Regular Council agenda. - 3.
-The Integrity Commissioner shall file his/her annual report no later than January 31st of the following year following appointment and annually thereafter to the Clerk for the Council.
-It shall then become a public document.
+- 35.1.
+In completing its annual report to Council, the Integrity Commissioner shall include information on the nature and volume of activity for the past year and anonymized in respect of advice provided and the nature of complaints received and responded to. - 35.2.
+The Integrity Commissioner shall file his/her annual report to the Clerk.
+It shall then become a public document. - 35.3.
+The Clerk shall receive the annual report of the Integrity Commissioner and include it on the next Regular Council agenda.

-37. Reprisal or Obstruction
+36. Reprisal or Obstruction